 Monica C. Bell

-Monica Bell is an Associate Professor of Law at Yale Law School.
+Monica Bell is an Associate Professor of Law at Yale Law School and an Associate Professor of Sociology at Yale University.
 Her areas of expertise include criminal justice, welfare law, housing, race and the law, qualitative research methods, and law and sociology.FULL BIOGRAPHY

 Education & Curriculum Vitae